vuejs/vuepress/docs/guide/bundler.md

   </CodeGroupItem>
 </CodeGroup>

-Next, you need to specify the name of the bundler to use in [bundler](../reference/config.md#bundler) option.
+You can specify the name of the bundler to use in [bundler](../reference/config.md#bundler) option, or omit it because vite is the default bundler when using `vuepress-vite` package.
 Then you can set [options of vite bundler](../reference/bundler/vite.md) via [bundlerConfig](../reference/config.md#bundlerconfig) option:

 <CodeGroup>
   <CodeGroupItem title="JS" active>